-- Appropriate recruitment and selection procedures - Provision of safeguarding training for all staff and volunteers - Ensuring all staff and volunteers hold clear current DBS checks - We will take all reasonable steps to ensure health safety and welfare for all those who access our organization - We will take all practicable steps to ensure that no one working with us or for us would put a child in a situation of unreasonable risk to their health and safety. - We will not harm or abuse children within our care and will take all reasonable steps to ensure no one working with us or around us within the community could harm or abuse a child in our care. - We will ensure good reporting to our DSL and onward to children's social care where ever we suspect harm and will foster an environment of good communication, transparency and trust. - All involved with our organisation will follow our code of conduct
+- Appropriate recruitment and selection procedures - Provision of safeguarding training for all staff and volunteers - Ensuring all staff and volunteers hold clear current DBS checks - We will take all reasonable steps to ensure health safety and welfare for all those who access our organisation [make a link here to your health and safety policy] - We will take all practicable steps to ensure that no one working with us or for us would put a child in a situation of unreasonable risk to their health and safety. - We will not harm or abuse children within our care and will take all reasonable steps to ensure no one working with us or around us within the community could harm or abuse a child in our care. - We will ensure good reporting to our DSP and onward to children's social care wherever we suspect harm and will foster an environment of good communication, transparency and trust.

+• All involved with our organisation will follow our code of conduct